 Some of the best parts of traveling are the unknowns.
 What you see, what you experience, the stories you’ll be able to tell your grandkids– it all creates that bubbly anticipation that sums up the joy of traveling.
 The best unknown, particularly for Ultimate Break travelers, revolves around the people you meet.
 Though destinations vary, timeframes are different and world events can keep us on our toes, the one thing that remains consistent are the relationships that are built by Ultimate Break travelers.

 I sat down with Bridget, a two-time Ultimate Break traveler, who made some incredible friends on her trip with us to Italy and Greece.
 Bridget traveled with her best friend from college, but left the trip with five additional best friends.
 Read on to hear this real life Sisterhood of the Traveling Pants…

 Morgan: So, give me your back story.
-How did you stumble upon College Break?
+How did you stumble upon Ultimate Break?

 M: Google is a powerful thing.
 How did you pick your trip?